 In September 2013, Brøchner Hotels consisted of Hotel Fox with 60 rooms and Hotel Danmark with 88 rooms.
 January 1, 2014, Brøchner Hotels took over the running of Hotel Astoria (An iconic hotel from 1934 with 93 rooms).
 At the same time Hotel Fox was closed down in order to go through the last renovation before the hotel opens again under a new name and with twice as many rooms as before.

-In April 2014 the newly renovated hotel will open under the name SP34 with 118 rooms, conference facilities, a small cinema, two restaurants, four bars and a roof top terrace.
+In April 2014 the newly renovated hotel opened under the name SP34 with 118 rooms, conference facilities, a small cinema, two restaurants, four bars and a roof top terrace.
 Brøchner Hotels raises the quality and steps in the star category 4+ among small boutique hotels.

-With three boutique hotels and altogether 299 rooms in central Copenhagen, the course and strategy for the future are fixed.
+With this aquisition Brøchner Hotels now runs four boutique hotels – altogether 367 rooms in central Copenhagen, the course and strategy for the future are fixed.
 Karim Nielsen, Søren Brøchner-Mortensen and the board of directors will strengthen and expand Brøchner Hotels’ position in the segment of small boutique hotels in the star category of 3 and 4+ hotels.